LisKorzun/Gatsby___Essential-Styling/README.md

    export const wrapRootElement = wrapRoot
    ```

 🔥 At this point, you can run `gatsby develop`, add some styles to `GlobalStyle.ts` and check how they are applied.

+> ❗ If your consider a case when Theme or GlobalStyles can depend on a page, then the wrapPageElement api is better choice.

 > The **[wrapPageElement](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/#wrapPageElement)**
 > api is ideal for base layouts that every page has.
 It's not necessary to use this function,